Return to the Firearms Tutorial menu.

 Diagram of the SEM-EDX pattern of GSR

 Gunshot residue analysis requires careful evaluation.
 False positives may be caused by contamination or transfer of GSR to the body by mishandling, or when the body is heavily contaminated by GSR from previous shooting.
 However, the number of particles from secondary environmental contamination is low.
-(Berk et al, 2007) False negatives result from washing of the hands (when this area is sampled) or by victim wearing gloves.
-A rifle or shotgun may not deposit GSR on hands.
+(Berk et al, 2007) False positives from neutron activation analysis or from atomic absorption spectroscopy assays can be avoided with SEM because of the ability to identify the morphology of particles.
+False negatives result from washing of the hands (when this area is sampled) or by victim wearing gloves.
+A rifle or shotgun may not deposit GSR on hands, bur more likely in the crook of the support arm.
+(Dalby et al, 2010)

 SEM may also have usefulness for examination of bullets, as embedded materials from the target such as bone fragments may aid in reconstruction of the scene (DiMaio VJ et al, 1987).
 SEM has been used to study tool marks made by the firing pin impressions in the primers of spent cartridges.
 Such findings could be useful to determine which gun was used to fire the cartridge.
 Grove et al (1972) found that SEM could reveal clearly all surface detail in the impression and that 50% of shotgun impressions and 75% of rifle impressions could be positively identified on the basis of four or more individual characteristics, given similar class characteristics.